Klingbar focus groups

 "earn their place" "slot in my night" "ritual"

-Step 4 · Synthesize
+Step 4 · synthesize

 Read resonance, dissent, language — export the report